bouassaba/horoscope/README.md

 # Horoscope

 This is the most beautiful horoscope app that can ever be built in a couple of days!
-I gave it my best, and I hope you like 😊
+I gave it my best, and I hope you like it 😊

-It's available live at: https://tryhoroscope.vercel.app
+It's available live at: [tryhoroscope.vercel.app](https://tryhoroscope.vercel.app)

 ## Preface